utiasASRL/lgmath/README.md

 cmake .. && make install # default install location is /usr/local/
 ```

 - Note: if installed from source to a custom location then make sure `cmake` can find it.
+Also ensure that ros has not been sourced in the terminal used for compilation otherwise it will be compiled as an `ament_cmake` package.

 ### Build and install lgmath using `cmake`